-During the 9 months of pregnancy, babies are constantly being rocked in the womb through our daily movements.
+During the 9 months of pregnancy, you rock your baby are constantly in the womb through your daily movements.
 When you walk, your baby can feel the rocking motion and so it becomes associated with the womb.
 That is why babies are born with an innate desire to be rocked, and we parents accommodate this desire with our subconscious instinct to rock that’s why a rocking chair is essential

 Although some parents worry that too much rocking can create a habit that may be hard to break later on, there are still many benefits.